What people are saying

 What the course covers:

-Over several hours of expert-led lessons explore soil as a living system, the impact of grazing and management choices, pasture condition, forage diversity, and the timing of interventions — all focused on realistic, low-risk improvements suitable for your land and horses.
+Expert-led lessons explore soil as a living system, the impact of grazing and management choices, pasture condition, forage diversity, and the timing of interventions — all focused on realistic, low-risk improvements suitable for your land and horses.

 How you’ll learn: